Emotions are not mystical; they are biological signals meant to guide our actions.

 We walk through the world with enhanced security and the belief that “I am good and the world is safe.”
 From a place of security, we can look up at others’ faces and explore the world with playful curiosity.
 Because our brains and bodies mirror each other’s feelings, by entering states of bliss we have the potential to create a heaven on earth by non-verbally activating others’ joy circuitries.

 While James, Matthew and I practice from a style that cultivates this ‘heaven within,’ this is not a product or service that can be sold.
 This is our hardwired right and destiny as living beings and the peace described by all major spiritual paths.
-Groups and individual services provided at Thrive Consulting are but one example of support in realizing our goodness.
+Groups and individual services provided at Thrive Counselling Centre in Vancouver are but one example of support in realizing our goodness.
 In the day-to-day, simply by understanding and supporting each other we repair the tears of isolation and aloneness that have kept us all separate, like a body whose cells are at war with each other.

 Think about how you’ve felt lately — are you surviving or are you thriving?